- Bigsby Yoga

 The problem with the Bigsby Trem – In a Nutshell

-When stringing a string-thru body guitar or even a classic tremolo style body, the string catches on the bridge-piece and frees up both of your hand to focus on pulling the string through the machinehead and winding it onto the string post.
+When stringing a string-thru body guitar, or even a classic tremolo style body, the string catches on the bridge-piece, leaving both of your hands free to focus on pulling the string through the machinehead and winding it onto the string post.

 The second any tension is lost, the string will fall off and you’ll need to start again.